-Once promoted to Senior Lecturer, or if hired at Senior Lecturer rank, then after the first reappointment, the AGF Member will continue to be reappointed for three-year terms and renewed based on Section III-F (PROV-004, Employment of Academic General Faculty Members).
+Once promoted to Senior Lecturer, or if hired at Senior Lecturer rank, then after the first reappointment, the AGF Member will be reappointed for five-year terms and renewed based (PROV-004, Employment of Academic General Faculty Members).

 An AGF member whose promotion review is unsuccessful may request reappointment with the same rank.
 The Darden School may renew the contract of a lecturer who has been denied a promotion but is not required to do so.
 Reappointment following an unsuccessful promotion review will be for three-year terms.
-If reappointed, future renewals are governed by Section IV-B (PROV-004, Employment of Academic General Faculty Members).
+If reappointed, future renewals are governed by PROV-004, Employment of Academic General Faculty Members.